 I have to say, there was an air of calm at the Conservative Summer Party I attended last week and it appeared that past hostilities had been put behind them – until the following day when Michael Gove performed his “switcharoo” and set the cat among the pigeons!

+Add to this the shambles of Her Majesty’s non-opposition where the rats are abandoning Captain Corbyn’s sinking ship and we’re left with a stalling government engine that can’t help drive the country forward.
 Many will, of course, think what’s happening in the so-called “Westminster Bubble” doesn’t affect them and life goes on.
 After all, the sun still shines, the rain still pours, England will get knocked, ignominiously, out of a major football tournament, and we open up our businesses every morning to keep people employed and put food on the table.
 But unfortunately, the bubble has burst and the contents are spilling out across the country.
 Already we’ve seen the decision on the expansion of Heathrow deferred until there is a new Conservative leader and plans to sell stakes in Royal Bank of Scotland and Lloyds Banking Group, a move designed to recover some of our money ploughed in to rescue the banks, have been scrapped.